basecoder0/STSaM_Demo/README.md

 reviews dataset, the features for the encoded string is currently at 10000.
 I could possibly use an encoding method with smaller features but for the sake of testing this idea, this is the state for how the text should be transformed when being fed into the model.
 Feel free to modify it as you see fit.

+Also, and I may be stating the obvious here, but be sure the label classifications match the model input.
+Since this model is processing to different types of input MFCC/O.H.E features, make sure the 'Happy' text is paired with 'Happy' sound waves and the same goes for Sad and whatever other emotion.
+I have that process setup in the actual code so no worries.

 # Model Architecture
 ![Model Architecture](./images/Model%20Architecture.PNG)